deflang/chainql/CONTRIBUTING.md

 ## Licensing

 By contributing, you agree that your contributions will be licensed under the [MIT License](./LICENSE).
-This ensures that all contributions remain free, open-source, and usable by the community, just like the rest of ChainQL.
+This ensures that all contributions remain free, open-source, and usable by the community, just like the rest of infura-mcp.